mesosphere/dcos-docs-site/pages/docs/1.8/administration/id-and-access-mgt/oss/add-user-script/index.md

 ---
 layout: layout.pug
+navigationTitle:  Adding Users Manually
+excerpt:
 title: Adding Users Manually
 menuWeight: 4
-navigationTitle:  Adding Users Manually
-excerpt:
-enterprise: false
 ---

 You can add users to your DC/OS cluster from a terminal by using the `dcos_add_user.py` script.